paularmstrong/swig/README.md

 Node-T is a template engine inspired by the Django syntax.
 It has a few extensions and the templates are compiled to native javascript functions which make them really fast.
 For now it's synchronous, but once a template is read and compiled, it is cached in memory.

+## Features

+* Object-Oriented template inheritance: inherit from multiple parent templates.
+* Apply variable filters and transformations in your templates.
+* [Express][2] compatible!

 ## Basic Example

 ### Template code